Toloka/docs/en/template-builder/templates/product-search-relevance.md

 # Product search relevance

+For this type of project, you can use the **Product search relevance** template.

 This template helps you improve ecommerce search page results by rating how relevant products are to specific search queries.

 Take a look at the example: the labeling interface includes an image, a box for the search query, and radio buttons for evaluating relevance.
 Note that validation and task layout are already configured in this example.